msqr1/importizer/README.md

 importizer supports two modularization mode:
 - **Complete**: You want to ditch header-based code altogether and embrace C++ modules.
 This is the default.
 - **Transtitional**: You want to have both a header-based interface and a module-based one for backward compatibility, facilitating a gradual switch.
-You can opt in by specifing `[Transitional]` in the setting file or `transitional` on the start of the command line.
+You can opt in by specifing `[transitional]` in the setting file or `transitional` on the start of the command line.

 Requirements:
 - Code and options are valid UTF-8.